Main content | back to top

 Managing land impact

-We developed the plan using expertise from scientists and the native inhabitants of the area.
+We developed the plan using expertise from scientists and traditional environmental knowledge of the area.

 Location of oil sands resource in Alberta

 Oil sands lie beneath 0.1% of Canada's total boreal forest.

 We remove the soil layers from the areas we mine and store them separately.
 Surface soil, subsoil and peat are salvaged from the areas to be mined and stored separately based on ecosite type and soil properties, in order to maintain soil quality.
 For example, in upland areas the surface soil stripped with rootlets, nutrients and micro-organisms from the forest floor is stored separately from peat salvaged from peatlands and fens with its higher organic content.
 We also collect and register seeds from local plants, such as blueberry, so we can replant the same species later.